The Ultimate Guide to N12 Evictions and L2 Applications in Ontario: Part 1

 Signature: Don’t forget to sign and date the form.

-If you’re a landlord and you mess any of the foregoing up, at the hearing you can ask the LTB to overlook the mistake pursuant to s.
-212 of the Residential Tenancies Act (RTA), which states that “[s]ubstantial compliance with this Act respecting the contents of forms, notices or documents is sufficient.”
+If you’re a landlord and you mess up any of the foregoing, at the hearing you can ask the LTB to overlook the mistake pursuant to s.
+212 of the Residential Tenancies Act (RTA).
+That provision states that “[s]ubstantial compliance with this Act respecting the contents of forms, notices or documents is sufficient.”

 However, the LTB will have discretion whether to regard a notice or other document as being ‘substantially compliant’ or not.
 So generally, if you realize you messed up a notice soon after serving it, you may be better off just re-serving a corrected notice and starting the process again.
 But if you served the N12 some time ago, you may wish to weigh this decision more carefully.